 Asaya Yoga and Anna Johns

-Hi, I’m Anna Johns.
+Hi, I’m Anna.
 I am a holistic yoga and mindfulness teacher who has been immersed in yoga all of my life.

 Growing up in India — the birthplace of yoga — I would watch my father meditate and do sun salutations barefoot before I eventually began my formal training with one of eight yoga masters in India, Master Kamal Srinivas.
 Then I went on to pursue extensive training in yoga, meditation, mindfulness, musculoskeletal anatomy, ayurveda and myofascial release in India and the US.